-- If the router's SSID and security option have already been set (see "Setting Your SSID and Wireless Security" on page 21), and either WPS-PSK or WPA2-PSK security has been enabled, a wireless device can be connected to your wireless network quickly and simply by using WPS.
-In this case, the existing wireless settings are transmitted to the WPS-capable device. - If the router's wireless options have not yet been configured and security has not been enabled (or the router is in its default state), WPS automatically configures the SSID and wireless security settings for the router and then transmits these settings to the wireless device, such as a wireless PC.
+- If the router's SSID and security option have already been set (see "Setting Your SSID and Wireless Security" on page 21), a wireless device can be connected to your wireless network quickly and simply by using WPS.
+In this case, the existing wireless settings are transmitted to the WPS-capable device. - If the router's wireless options have not yet been configured (the router is in its default state), WPS automatically configures the SSID and wireless security settings for the router and then transmits these settings to the wireless device, such as a wireless PC.